microsoft/Accera/docs/Install/Building_on_Windows.md

 #### Visual Studio

 Accera requires a C++ compiler that supports C++ 17.
-You can download [Visual Studio 2019 Enterprise Edition](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202019) or [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
-Install Update 10 or later which includes the LLVM OpenMP libraries only for VS 2019.
+You can download [Visual Studio 2019 Enterprise Edition]( https://visualstudio.microsoft.com/downloads/) or [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
+Install Update 10 or later, which includes the LLVM OpenMP libraries only for VS 2019.

 Select *Desktop Development with C++*.

 Accera requires [Spectre-mitigated libraries](https://docs.microsoft.com/en-us/cpp/build/reference/qspectre?view=msvc-160):
-1. Go to *Indivudual Components*
+1. Go to *Individual Components*
 2. Type in "Spectre" in the search box
-3. Select the latest version of the MSVC libraries, e.g. *MSVC v142 - VS 2019 C++ x64/x86 Spectre-mitigated libs (Latest)* (your actual version may vary)
+3. Select the latest version of the MSVC libraries, e.g., *MSVC v142 - VS 2019 C++ x64/x86 Spectre-mitigated libs (Latest)* (your actual version may vary)

 #### CMake

 Accera requires [CMake](https://cmake.org/) 3.14 or newer.
 A version of CMake that satisfies this requirement is included with Visual Studio 2019 and Visual Studio 2022.

 #### Python